spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 <!-- TODO: Support for Postgres -->
 <!--NOTE-->

-**NOTE**: For kubernetes, the sample task application is configured to use `mysql`.
-The Data Flow server must also be configured for mysql.
+**NOTE**: For Kubernetes, the sample task application is configured to use MySQL.
+The Data Flow server must also be configured for MySQL.

 <!--END_NOTE-->

 ### Using Data Flow

-This example assumes that you know how to use Spring Cloud Data Flow to register and deploy applications using the Spring Cloud Data Flow dashboard or the Spring Cloud Data Flow shell.
-If you need further instructions on using Data Flow please refer to [Stream Processing using Spring Cloud Data Flow](%currentPath%/stream-developer-guides/streams/data-flow-stream) and [Register and launch a batch application using Spring Cloud Data Flow](%currentPath%/batch-developer-guides/batch/data-flow-spring-batch/).
+This example assumes that you know how to use Spring Cloud Data Flow to register and deploy applications by using the Spring Cloud Data Flow dashboard or the Spring Cloud Data Flow shell.
+If you need further instructions on using Data Flow see [Stream Processing by Using Spring Cloud Data Flow](%currentPath%/stream-developer-guides/streams/data-flow-stream) and [Register and Launch a Batch Application by Using Spring Cloud Data Flow](%currentPath%/batch-developer-guides/batch/data-flow-spring-batch/).

 ### SFTP server

 This example requires access to an SFTP server.
-For running on a `local` machine and `minikube`, we will use the host machine as the SFTP server.
+For running on a `local` machine and `minikube`, we use the host machine as the SFTP server.
 For `Cloud Foundry`, and `Kubernetes` in general, an external SFTP server is required.
 On the SFTP server, create a `/remote-files` directory.
-This is where we will drop files to trigger the pipeline.
+This is where we drop files to trigger the pipeline.

 ### NFS configuration